• Blog

 Researchers found out that the antioxidant properties of Spirulina help fight against harmful oxidants.
 I think that you know that people who smoke or work in contaminated places are prone to conditions such as asthma.

-Spirulina Is a Source of Antioxidants
+Spirulina is a source of antioxidants

 Spirulina is a golden trunk full of nutrients such as beta-carotene, vitamin E, selenium, and other minerals.
-In the book, Spirulina in Human Nutrition and Health researchers provide results regarding Spirulina’s influence on patients with asthma.
+In the book, Spirulina in Human Nutrition and Health, researchers provide results regarding Spirulina’s influence on patients with asthma.

 It is a piece of high-quality evidence from scientists and doctors who spent their time researching Spirulina.
 In my mentioned book, there are plenty of medical terms and documented results about the benefits of Spirulina.

 IgE or immunoglobulin E is the antibody produced by the immune system.
 These antibodies can trigger allergic reactions by releasing chemicals.
-When people smoke or receive contaminants through airways, the immune system reacts to intruders.
+When people smoke or receive contaminants through the airways, the immune system reacts to intruders.
 Allergy or asthma occurs.

 Spirulina and Asthma

-Everybody who would like to check the book for themselves can find the information about Spirulina and asthma in the book edited by M.E.
+Everybody who would like to check the book for themselves can find information about Spirulina and asthma in the book edited by M.E.
 Gershwin and Amha Belay.
 Spirulina in Human Nutrition and Health, 83.

-The Conclusion in the Words of Scientists
+The conclusion in the words of scientists

 Thus, from the positive results obtained in protein status, pulmonary function, and IgE status in supplemented groups it can be concluded that Spirulina can be introduced along with medicine as a therapeutic and dietary supplement in the treatment of asthmatics, and in the long run this may not only control asthma but also reduce the need of drugs in its treatment.